 Highly Available Resilient Applications in Kubernetes 1 of 3

-Whenever I think about architecture I follow a simple thought process.
-What do I need to do to design and deploy and application, so that I am not woke up at 2am in the morning because of a page goes off.
+Whenever I think about architecture I follow a simple thought process: What do I need to do to design and deploy an application, so that I am not woken up at 2am because a page goes off?
 And if I am woken up at 2am, how can I setup a system that will failover and recover itself by the time that I log into the Kubernetes cluster.

 - Make sure your application stops gracefully when it gets a